 As I wasn’t going to be around when the rental company man collected the car I left the keys at the hotel reception, and I also paid the overnight parking charge in advance.
 All this had been pre-arranged with the car rental company.

 The next day when I came back from my day out the car was gone (collected – not stolen!).

 Ishigaki rental car

 An account of driving around Ishigaki is on this separate post.

 Tokashiki rental car

-The account of our Tokashiki car rental experience is on this page.
+The account of my Tokashiki car rental experience is on this page.